PRSA: Prompt Stealing Attacks against Real-World Prompt Services: Methodology

-\paragraphbe{Prompt mutation} In the prompt mutation phase, we utilize a publicly collected dataset of prompts that belong to the same category as the target prompt.
-Initially, we employ a generative model to generate surrogate prompts using the input-output pairs from the dataset.
-Subsequently, we introduce a prompt attention algorithm based on output difference.
-This algorithm analyzes the differences between the outputs generated by the surrogate prompts and the original output, pinpointing the factors responsible for these differences.
-These factors then serve as feedback to optimize the generative model further, enhancing its ability to generate surrogate prompts.
-Through multiple iterations, this algorithm ultimately produces optimal feedback, aiding the generative model in accurately generating surrogate prompts that more closely match the intent of the target prompt.
+In the prompt generation phase, we use a publicly collected dataset of prompts within the same category as the target prompt.
+Initially, we employ an LLM as a generative model to generate a stolen prompt for each prompt in the dataset based on its corresponding input-output pair.
+We then introduce a prompt attention algorithm that analyzes the differences between the outputs of the stolen prompts and the original outputs.
+This analysis identifies the key factors that need to be promoted and highlighted to enhance the model’s ability to accurately infer the intent of prompts within this category.
+To highlight these factors, we feed them into the generative model, refine its ability to infer the target prompt's intent, and generate a stolen prompt that aligns functionally with it.

-\paragraphbe{Prompt pruning} In the prompt pruning phase, we propose a two-step related word identification strategy to pinpoint words highly related to the input in surrogate prompts.
-First, we identify words that may be related to the input in the surrogate prompts based on semantic similarity.
-We then apply a beam search method to refine this selection by focusing on words highly related to the input and masking these words.
+In the prompt pruning phase, we propose a two-step strategy to filter out the words in the stolen prompt that are highly related to the user input.
+First, we identify candidate-related words based on semantic similarity.
+Next, we use a selective beam search algorithm to refine this selection, focusing on the highly related keywords with the strongest semantic connection to the user input, and then masking them.